temperatio/recipress/readme.txt

 * Sortable, numbered instructions
 * Custom taxonomies for Ingredients, Cuisines, Courses, and Skill Levels
 * Output automatically or with a shortcode
+* Sidebar widgets and template tags for listing Recipes, Cuisines, Courses, Skill Levels, and an Ingredient Cloud
 * Three basic recipe output designs to choose from
 * Supports themes with or without post-thumbnails for a recipe photo selection
 * hRecipe optimized for Search Engine Optimization